TomzxForks/docs/docs/hyn/5.1/configuration.md

 ---
 # System connection

-Tenancy needs a database connection with elevated permission to create databases to be used by its tenants.
+Tenancy needs a database connection with elevated privileges to create databases to be used by its tenants.

 Make sure you set up this connection by following the instructions